ColorblindMonk/CS4383-Spring22/assign1/README.md

 # Assignment 1 - Hosting a website

-My first assignment satisfies the following guidelinces:
+My first assignment satisfies the following guidelines:

 - Host a static website in a private Amazon S3 bucket and
 - Serve the bucket within a CloudFront CDN distribution.